The

 poison oak and skunk juice.

-& mustache before bed if exposed to an NBCS agent.
-Your hair
+mustache before bed if exposed to an NBCS agent.
+Your hair absorbs

 Your